rocrill/velo_city/README.md

   * The Booking model contains information about bike service bookings made by site users.
   * The model contains the following fields: first_name, last_name, email_address, phone_number, date, and service_type.
   * Service type field contains several choices which appear within a dropdown menu on the front-end of the site.
 They are: Bike fit, Repair and Full service.
-  * There is a function within the model which prevents a date from the past being chosen when submitting the form.

 * User Model